STUDY DESIGN

 - Body weight ≥10 kg at screening

-*Key exclusion criteria included clinically significant cirrhosis with or without portal hypertension, lung infection with organisms associated with a more rapid decline in pulmonary status (including, but not limited to, Burkholderia cenocepacia, Burkholderia dolosa, and Mycobacterium abscessus), and solid organ or hematologic transplantation.
+- Lung infection with organisms associated with a more rapid decline in pulmonary status (including, but not limited to, Burkholderia cenocepacia, Burkholderia dolosa, and Mycobacterium abscessus)

 Primary Endpoint2